-But not “in your face type of rude”, but rather “subtly rude”, in a sneaky way, what’s sometimes referred as “covert aggression”.
+But not “in your face type of rude”, but rather “subtly rude”, in a sneaky way, which is sometimes referred to as “covert aggression”.

 What’s Subtly Rude

 Subtly rude people make their attacks to more underhanded.

 Maybe a dismissive gesture, a “funny” joke, or the good old eye-roll.

 Sometimes you will see subtle rudeness from frenemies (see how to spot frenemies).

 But while frenemies often don’t even attack you at all and just stew, subtly rude people think they have enough power that they can effectively undermine you.

 In the article on mean jokes and underhanded compliments we explained that the best way of dealing with these people is to “draw them out” and show to them -and to everyone around- that their “jokes” are actually barely veiled meanness.